RashidJumaMwinyi/mlst3/README.md

 ### All Pages

--   Image background - I tested this on Chrome and firefox on all devices.
+-   Header Image background - I tested this on Chrome and firefox on all devices.

     -   Text: